TCGLandDev/tcgdb/README.md

 - Go 1.25+ (for backend)
 - Bazel 8 (planned; not required until build rules are introduced)

+### Fresh Frontend Build

+Run `pnpm run frontend:bootstrap` to wipe stale artifacts (via the clean script), reinstall dependencies, and rebuild every workspace package so the React admin app and SDK outputs exist before starting the dev server.

 ### Current status

-This repository currently emphasizes documentation and contract‑first planning.
+This repository currently emphasizes documentation and contract-first planning.
 As domains and contracts are added, code generation and app scaffolding will be introduced alongside Bazel build targets.

 ### Running the API server